Thailand - Food Page 3

 Chinese Food In Thailand

 I've always liked the Chinese food sold in Western countries but until I went to Asia I didn't realise that the Western version is quite unlike Chinese food eaten in Asia.
-Without wishing to offend anyone, I'm not very keen on the authentic Asian variety of Chinese food.
+I'm not too keen on the authentic Asian variety of Chinese food.

 The Chinese appear to eat anything (and everything) and are especially partial to animal parts that would normally be thrown away.
-Chickens feet, pig's ears and pig offal are particularly prized.
-It could be that I am just a fussy eater but it doesn't feature very high up on my list of favourite cuisines.
+Chickens' feet, pigs' ears and other pig offal are highly prized.
+It could be that I am just a fussy eater but this kind of cuisine doesn't feature very high up on my list of favourites.

-As I watched her eat there was a chicken's foot in her bowl and with a pair of chopsticks she grabbed hold of a 3cm cube of pig liver and ate it in one bite.
+As I watched her eat, there was a chicken's foot floating in her bowl.
+With a pair of chopsticks she grabbed hold of a 3cm cube of pig liver and swallowed it whole.
 I had seen pig liver on sale at the market before and wasn't sure how it was eaten but it looked almost raw.

 Discount Cards